 Mill Ruins Park Tailrace Bridges

-In the photo above, the tailrace canal flows under a massive rock and concrete block that forms bridge #5, which provides access from downtown Minneapolis to the Upper St. Anthony Falls Lock, and to the Mill Ruins Park.
+In the photo above, the tailrace canal flows under a massive rock and concrete block that forms bridge #5, which provides access from downtown Minneapolis to the Upper Saint Anthony Falls Lock, and to the Mill Ruins Park.
 Another tunnel outlet is just to the left of the tree in the middle of the photo.
 Below, we see a photo of the roadway as it crosses bridges #1 and #2.

 Mill Ruins Park Tailrace Bridges